 The graph you see above is possible because of my knowledge on trackers, what to use them for and ultimately: how to use them in your game.
 As this is such a huge topic and designed for players who are just wondering if they should buy a tracker, I’ll write from the basics here and might publish other articles later on more specific topics.

 With enough data (hands), HUDs will give you a significant edge compared to someone who’s not using HUD.
-However, the most value you get from your HUD is when you’re multitabling.
+However, you get the most value from your HUD is when you’re multitabling.
 This is because when you have tons of tables open you have no time to see every single detail of one specific table.
+With a HUD and auto import option, you can get updated statistics & information on all your opponents in real time.
+At the same time, you build a valuable database of opponents in your player pool.

 Getting a winning edge with a HUD